gsoules/MkDocs/digital-archive/docs/technology/mysql.md

 ### Export SQL database

--   Go to to phpAdmin on the server
+-   In WHM, open the cPanel for the account
+-   In cPanel, choose `phpMyAdmin`
 -   Truncate the session table in the left panel
     -   Click `omeka_sessions` table
     -   Click **_Operations_** in the top menu